austinchristensen/rust-mp4-parser/README.md

 # rust-mp4-parser
-This is an MP4 parser built in RUST
+This is an MP4 parser built in RUST!